Welcome

 September 29, 2025

-“Mr. Reaves brings a wide range of experiences to the position of party leader,’’ said Mr. Hayward.
-“He will work closely with Cindy Lamoureux, our sitting member, to champion issues and concerns of Manitobans across the province.’’
+“Mr. Reaves brings a wide range of experiences to the position of party leader,” added Mr. Hayward.
+“He will work closely with Cindy Lamoureux, our sitting MLA, to ensure that the concerns of Manitobans are heard, respected, and acted upon.”

 Liberals Online